mikehearn/nodejvm/README.md

 # Running polyglot programs

-Build with Gradle: `gradle build`
+Download the latest release from the [releases page](https://github.com/mikehearn/nodejvm/releases).

-Now add the `build/nodejvm` directory to your path, or copy the contents to somewhere on your path.
+Now add the `nodejvm` directory to your path, or copy the contents to somewhere on your path.

 Start your Java programs as normal but run `nodejvm` instead of `java`, e.g.

 `nodejvm -cp "libs/*.jar" my.main.Class arg1 arg2`

+# Using

-# Language injection
+## Language injection

 IntelliJ offers "language injection", which means a file can contain multiple languages at once.
 This is enabled automatically when using NodeJVM but to benefit you should change a setting first: